 Where?
 Friends House at 60 Lowther Avenue (Bloor and St. George)

-Vegetarian Resource Centre Crew & Podcast Hosts
+Vegetarian Resource Centre Crew

 Qualifications/Expectations: Helping customers sign books in and out, answering questions in person and via email about vegetarianism, providing personal perspective and support on vegetarian living, handling book and membership sales, assisting with ongoing maintenance of the RC including cataloging new books and magazines, re-shelving books, occasionally assisting TVA staff with office tasks and cleaning.
 From time to time, plan and coordinate events in the RC, such as an annual open house and bake sales.
-The Saturday Crew only also record and post a podcast.

 A self-starter, quick learner and able researcher will thrive in this position.
 RC volunteers should be outgoing and have excellent customer service skills, and be able to both work well with others, as well as work independently and problem solve. *At least one year of experience living on a vegetarian diet (no consumption of fish, seafood, meat, chicken, game, fowl, or other flesh) is required for this position.